 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

 Have you heard of Soapnuts?
 I am going crazy for them!
 Some people call them soapberries, and aptly so, considering they are not a nut, but rather a berry instead!
-With as many uses as there are for these wonderful berries, you can save a ton of money by using them all over your house and your body!
-Late the other night, the Hippy Hubby needed his laundry done for work the next day, and we were completely out of my homemade laundry soap.
-Being that it was late, I did not feel like grinding up some castile soap and quickly putting together some laundry soap for him.
-Remembering that I had a bag of soapnuts that I use for my homemade Herbal Goddess Soapnuts Shampoo, I grabbed a muslin bath tea bag and tossed a few in there.
-I handed him the bag and told him to throw it in with his clothes in the washing machine and wash like normal.
-He did not believe me.
-In fact he told me there was no way that his clothes would be cleaned by them.
-You know what?
-He ate his words the next day when he pulled his clothes out of the dryer.
-Not only were they clean, but they were actually even softer than usual!
-He was impressed and so was I!
-I began to try other ways to use my soapnuts and have found a plethora of uses for them, from cleaning your house and clothing, to cleaning yourself!
+There are so many uses for these wonderful berries!
+Late the other night, the kiddo needed his laundry done for school the next day, and we were completely out of my homemade laundry soap.
+Remembering that I had a bag of soapnuts, I grabbed a muslin bath tea bag and tossed a few in there.
+They worked so well that I began to try other ways to use my soapnuts and found a plethora of uses for them, from cleaning your house and

 What are soapnuts?